List of recurring The Simpsons characters: Principal Dondelinger

 Harlan Dondelinger (voiced by Harry Shearer) was Springfield High School's principal, first seen in the episode "The Way We Was", a flashback to Homer and Marge's senior year in high school.
 He later appeared in the episode "The Front" at Homer and Marge's high school reunion and teaches night classes to ease the pain of his wife's recent death.
 He appeared in "Half-Decent Proposal" when Artie Ziff, Marge's high school prom date, recreated their prom.
 Dondelinger made his most recent appearance in the twentieth season episode "Take My Life, Please", in which it is revealed that he rigged the high-school senior class presidential election against Homer, after hearing that the students were going to vote for Homer as a joke.
 Upon finding out, Homer was angry with Dondelinger, who claimed that he had only done it to spare Homer's feelings.
-Homer's anger escalated when he dug up the ballot-box, only to find out that he actually won, making him Class President.
+Homer's anger escalated when a mystic saucier at Luigi's restaurant shows him that Homer would have had a more successful life had he become Class President.